VRConservation/fbabook/chapters/.ipynb_checkpoints/monitoring-checkpoint.md

 Recipes for Conservation.
 A summary of how to develop the conservation standards within or among organizations.
 The recipes have some valuable sections for businesses but are nonprofit and agency-focused.

 Open Standards for the Practice of Conservation.
 Developed by the Conservation Measures Partnership, the Open Standards combine the principles and best practices of evidence-based conservation, adaptive management, and other decision-support approaches.
-They bring together common concepts, approaches, and terminology in conservation project management to help improve conservation practice.
+They combine common concepts, methods, and terminology in conservation project management to help improve conservation practice.

 ## Yugo vs. Cadillac
 What is the absolute bare-bones monitoring system that could be implemented (Yugo) vs. a higher-end deal (Cadillac)?
 We suggest a couple of examples in the pulldowns below.
 Both examples are hypothetical stand-thinning projects with prescribed fire applied periodically after thinning for maintenance.
 The project assumption is that thinning will lead to increased forest health and reduced high-intensity wildfires.
-Sometimes you just need a Yugo:
+Sometimes you need a Yugo:

 ![yugo](https://i.imgur.com/UFL0rYa.png)